 Information on each machine can be viewed in the

 Dashboard.
-Information on each machine in a workspace can be viewed after clicking on the workspace name, selecting the
+Information on each machine in a workspace can be viewed after clicking on the workspace name and selecting the

-Runtime tab, and clicking the expand button located next to each machine.
-Machine information includes source, ram, agents, exposed ports, and environment variables.
+Env Variables tabs).
 All of these configuration items can be changed on a stopped workspace/machine.
-If the workspace/machine is running, the workspace will be stopped automatically.
-The saved configuration items will be used the next time the workspace is started and will supersede any values given in the original workspace stack.
+If the workspace/machine is running, the workspace will be stopped automatically then restarted after the configuration is saved.
 Changes made to the runtime configuration will only affect the workspace and will not be saved to the original stack so won’t affect other workspaces made from that stack.